dhershhorn/wotd/README.md

-# wordle_clone
+# wotd

-A simple vanilla js clone of Wordle
+A jotto based game with scoring for number of guesses used as well anagrams discovered.